calyptia/rhcc-fluent-bit/calyptia/ubi/README.md

+# UBI image

-The Redhat Container Catalog image for Fluent Bit provided by [Calyptia](https://calyptia.com/).
+The Red Hat Container Catalog image for Fluent Bit provided by [Calyptia](https://calyptia.com/).

 This is the vanilla upstream source code just built and maintained by Calyptia.